Md-abdul/Md-abdul-Frontend-Developer/README.md

 # Saviour Landing Page

 ## Description
 This project is a clone of Saviour , created using React and Tailwind CSS.
-The goal was to replicate the design provided in a Figma file and ensure responsiveness across different screen sizes, including small, medium, and large screens.
+The goal was to replicate the design provided in a Figma file and ensure responsiveness across different screen sizes, including small, medium, and large screens.This project implements wallet connection functionality using the WalletConnect protocol.
+Users can connect their wallets to the application to interact with decentralized applications

 #### deploy link frontend:- https://65e9b157f86b2500966fa65c--symphonious-muffin-4e18f3.netlify.app/

 ### Functionalities

+* Wallet connection using WalletConnect protocol
+* Support for multiple blockchain networks
+* Seamless integration with Web3Modal library
+* Secure and encrypted wallet interactions
+* Customizable wallet connection UI

 #### Fully Responsive Design:
 * Ensured that the landing page is fully responsive across various devices and screen sizes, providing a seamless user experience regardless of the device being used.